Friday, March 6, 2020

 - Di Jin (WHOI), Porter Hoagland (WHOI), and Hauke Kite-Powell (WHOI) - Valuation of Ecosystem Benefits of Living Shorelines

-- Justin Suca (WHOI), Joel Llopiz (WHOI), Rubao Ji (WHOI), Martha Hauff (Stonehill College), and Hannes Baumann (University of Connecticut) - Source-sink dynamics and habitat requirements of northern sand lance in the Gulf of Maine
+- Justin Suca (MIT/WHOI), Joel Llopiz (WHOI), Rubao Ji (WHOI), Martha Hauff (Stonehill College), and Hannes Baumann (University of Connecticut) - Source-sink dynamics and habitat requirements of northern sand lance in the Gulf of Maine

 - Chris Neill (Woods Hole Research Center), Casey Kennedy (US Department of Agriculture), and Rachel Jakuba (Buzzards Bay Coalition) – A watershed scale analysis of nitrogen loading from cranberry agriculture in the Weweantic watershed of southeastern Massachusetts